TFTomSun/Application.Fpt/Readme.md

 ## Notes
 The underlying framework '**Thomas.Apis.***' is not feature complete and not cleaned up, because I just reused and implemented parts that I needed for that Demo.
 In the same time it contains some functionality that is not used, because it was a bit difficulty to only integrate the parts that I needed.
-The framework is also not fully compatible with the Nullables, which leads to some compiler warnings.
+The framework is also not fully compatible with the new C# Nullables feature, which leads to some compiler warnings.